mickelindahl/docker_nginx/README.md

 DEbug crontab by following Open terminal and run tail -f /var/log/syslog

+### Allow specific ip adressed on subdomain

+Copy `sample.block.conf` to conf/vhost.d and make sure you name the file as the subdomain

+`cp sample.block.conf conf/vhost.d/{your.subdomian.com}`

+Add allowed ips in `conf/vhost.d/{your.subdomian.com}`

 ### SSL certificate removal
 This is being worked on for furtre realese (see)[https://community.letsencrypt.org/t/remove-domain-not-required-from-cert/14010].
 Here is a workaround that should work.